 Positivity spreader - Startups are tough.
 It's not all rainbows and butterflies, but some of it is.
 Use humour and camaraderie to make the hard work fun.
 Take feedback in your stride and use it to better yourself.

-When bring new members onboard, we go through a thorough culture round with the individuals.
-An affirmative response to the question of a cultural fit means that the individual meets the team's social & work expectations, thereby overall strengthening the organisation.
+While onboarding new team members, we go through a thorough culture round with the individuals.
+An affirmative response to the question of a cultural fit means that the individual meets the team's social & work expectations, thereby strengthening the organisation overall.
 Here are some qualities we aspire to maximise as a group:

 Think BIG and execute small - Have lofty ambitions and aspirations.
 Work towards those goals step-by-step.
 The grandeur of the vision can only be fulfilled by methodical and flawless execution of tiny movements.

 Deliver high-velocity output and high-quality output - Be focused on delivering output every day that moves Klub forward and that does not have to be re-done.
 The best professionals are able to deliver both high velocity and high quality output.